The Fundamental Theorem of Algebra made effective: an elementary real-algebraic proof via Sturm chains: Introduction and statement of results

-The algebraic index provides an explicit algorithm to locate all roots $z_1,\dots,z_n$ of $F$: starting from some rectangle containing all $n$ roots, as in Theorem \ref{thm:IndexDegree}, we can subdivide and keep only those rectangles that actually contain roots, using Theorem \ref{thm:RootCounting}.
-All index computations can be carried out using Sturm chains according to Theorem \ref{thm:IndexConstruction}.
+\begin{theorem}[Fundamental Theorem of Algebra, effective version] For every complex polynomial $F = Z^n + c_1 Z^{n-1} + \dots + c_n$ in $\CC[Z]$ there exist complex roots $z_1,\dots,z_n \in \CC$ such that $F = (Z-z_1)\cdots(Z-z_n)$ and the algebraic winding number provides an algorithm to locate them.
+Starting from some rectangle containing all $n$ roots, as in Theorem \ref{thm:GlobalWindingNumber}, we can subdivide and keep only those rectangles that actually contain roots, using Theorem \ref{thm:RootCounting}.
+All computations can be carried out using Sturm chains according to Theorem \ref{thm:AlgebraicWindingNumber}.
 By iterated bisection we can thus approximate all roots to any desired precision. \end{theorem}

-Once sufficient approximations have been obtained, one can switch to Newton's method, which converges much faster but depends on good starting values (\sref{sub:NewtonMethod}).

-\begin{remark} In the real-algebraic setting of this article we consider the field operations $(a,b) \mapsto a+b$, $a \mapsto -a$, $(a,b) \mapsto a \cdot b$, $a \mapsto a^{-1}$ in $\R$ and the comparisons $a = b$, $a < b$ as primitive operations.
-In this sense our proof yields an algorithm over $\R$.
-Over the real numbers $\RR$ this point of view was advanced by Blum--Cucker--Shub--Smale \cite{SmaleEtAl:1998} by extending the notion of Turing machines to hypothetical ``real number machines''.
+\begin{remark}[computability] In the real-algebraic setting of this article we consider the field operations $(a,b) \mapsto a+b$, $a \mapsto -a$, $(a,b) \mapsto a \cdot b$, $a \mapsto a^{-1}$ and the comparisons $a = b$, $a < b$ as primitive operations.
+Over the real numbers $\RR$, this point of view was advanced by Blum--Cucker--Shub--Smale \cite{SmaleEtAl:1998} by postulating a hypothetical \emph{real number machine}.

-In order to carry out the required real-algebraic operations on a Turing machine, however, a more careful analysis is necessary (\sref{sub:TuringComputability}).
-At the very least, in order to implement the required operations for a given polynomial $F = c_0 + c_1 Z + \dots + c_n Z^n$, we have to assume that for the ordered field $\QQ(\re(c_0),\im(c_0),\dots,\re(c_n),\im(c_n))$ the above primitive operations are computable in the Turing sense.
-See \sref{sec:AlgorithmicAspects} for a more detailed discussion. \end{remark}
+In order to implement the required real-algebraic operations on a Turing machine, however, a more careful analysis is necessary (\sref{sub:TuringComputability}).
+Given $F = c_0 Z^n + c_1 Z^{n-1} + \dots + c_n$ we have to assume that the operations of the ordered field $\QQ(\re(c_0),\im(c_0),\dots,\re(c_n),\im(c_n))$ are computable in the Turing sense (\sref{sub:GlobalRootFinding}).
+This is the case for the field $\QQ$ of rational numbers, for example, or every real-algebraic number field $\QQ(\alpha) \subset \RR$. \end{remark}